JordanDelcros/Jo/README.md

 Now you can use `Jo` or `$` like this `$("div:nth-child(1)")` to get nodes.

 Then you can use methods like `$("body > section:first-child").css("background-color", "#FF00FF")`.

+## Methods

+- find
+- child
+- node
+- item
+- each
+- on
+- off
+- trigger
+- attr
+- css
+- is